Canonical torsor bundles of prescribed rational functions on complex curves: Introduction

 \section{Introduction}

 For purposes of continuous cohomology theory computation on complex manifolds \cite{Fei, Wag} and their foliations \cite{BS, Lo}, it is important to be able to define and construct objects such as bundles on auxiliary manifolds \cite{BS, PT, Wag}.
-One eager to introduce such bundles so that their sections would be canonical, i.e., defined over abstract disks independent of the choice of local coorinates over marked points on a complex manifold.
+One is eager to introduce such bundles so that their sections would be canonical, i.e., defined over abstract disks independent of the choice of local coorinates over marked points on a complex manifold.
 In order to do this, one needs a precise description of transformation properties of sections under changes of coordinates.
-The construction of such bundles on a smooth complex curve $M$ grounds on the notion of prescribed rational functions.
-Namely, functions with specified analytic behavior, expressed through matrix elements defined for infinite-dimensional Lie algebras, and satisfying certain symmetry properties.
+The construction of such bundles on a smooth complex curve $M$ is grounded on the notion of prescribed rational functions we introduce in this paper.
+This are functions with specified analytic behavior, expressed through matrix elements defined for infinite-dimensional Lie algebras, and satisfying certain symmetry properties.

 The purpose of this paper is to construct, in an intrinsic coordinate-independent way, a canonical fiber bundle of rational functions with defined analytical properties (described in section \ref{rational}) which we call prescribed rational functions.
-The construction involves torsors and twists of an infinite-dimensional Lie algebra $\mathcal G$ by the group of automorphisms of local coordinates indepdenent transformations of non-intersecting domains of a number of points on a smooth complex curve.
-Prescribed rational functions are obtained via non-degenerate bilinear forms on the algebraic completion of the space of $\mathcal G$-valued formal series.
+The construction involves torsors and twists of an infinite-dimensional Lie algebra $\mathcal G$ by the group of automorphisms of local coordinates independent transformations of non-intersecting domains of a number of points on a smooth complex curve.
+Prescribed rational functions are obtained via non-degenerate bilinear pairings on the algebraic completion of the space of $\mathcal G$-valued formal series.
 One of the essential ideas of this paper is to use the language of prescribed rational functions from the very beginning avoiding non-commutative ingredients as much as possible.
 Thus, analytical properties and convergence of such rational functions are assumed.